 \subsubsection{LLM Generation Parameters}

-For all generative tasks, sub-query generation (decomposition) and formal statement generation (formalization), we set the temperature to 0.7 for all models (\gpt, \deepseek, and \claude) to encourage diverse yet coherent outputs.
+For all generative tasks, sub-query generation (decomposition) and formal statement generation (formalization), we set the temperature to 0.7 for all the frontier models (\gpt, \deepseek, and \claude) to encourage diverse yet coherent outputs.
+For the open-sourced \goedel, we set temperature to 0.7, max\_token to 16k, and top\_p to 0.95.
 To ensure reproducibility, single-attempt evaluations (pass@1) used a fixed seed of 42.
 For multi-attempt evaluations (pass@10), we generated ten distinct outputs by using a sequential range of seeds from 42 to 51.